Oil Field Injuries San Antonio and West Texas Personal Injury Lawyers

 - Equipment Failures

 If you begin to explore the reasons behind any of these issues, you’ll see that many of them are due to issues that can easily be prevented.
-For example, in a case of negligence the explosion might have been caused by a poorly trained or inexperienced worker not knowing how to use standard industry procedures.
+For example, in a case of negligence, the explosion might have been caused by a poorly trained or inexperienced worker not knowing how to use standard industry procedures.
 Equipment failure may have been a maintenance issue that an owner skipped or delayed, or a fire may have been as simple as the use of the wrong gear to do cutting or welding.
 But in all of these examples, the explosion could have been avoided had the required safety rules been followed.

 Pad Site & Field Injuries

 Injuries in the oil & gas field can be catastrophic.
 The work usually involves operating heavy machinery and dangerous equipment, and the risk of something going wrong is always present.
-When a worker is injured, it usually from a heavy or faulty equipment, chemical exposure, or an explosion.
+When a worker is injured, it is usually from a piece of heavy or faulty equipment, chemical exposure, or an explosion.
 However, accidents just don't happen.
 Most injuries in the oil and gas industry are preventable.

 Plant & Refinery Accidents